All Episodes

 I've tested on my family and they're brutally honest.

-And they're all good.
+And they're all good, this sucks.

-Oh, because this is all good.
+They're oh, this is all good.

 I know you're a mom, it's right.

-No matter how much no matter how much kale you put in it, it just doesn't taste good.
+Baking tofu Alfredo just doesn't work no matter how much, no matter how much kale you put in it.

-Who wants tofu alfredo?
+Who wants tofu Alfredo?

 Anybody?